-From 2000 to 2006 Hugh Tinney was Artistic Director of the Music in Great Irish Houses Festival.
-He has taught at the Royal Irish Academy of Music since 1995 and has been a jury member at several international piano competitions.
-He is a board member of both the AXA Dublin International Piano Competition and Opera Theatre Company.
-He was awarded a two-year bursary in 2006 by the Arts Council of Ireland to work on contemporary music and was awarded an Honorary Doctorate in Music by the National University of Ireland in 2007.
+From 2000 to 2006, Hugh Tinney was Artistic Director of Music in Great Irish Houses.
+He is currently joint Artistic Director of the Westport Festival of Chamber Music.
+He has been a jury member at several international piano competitions, including Santander and Dublin.
+In September 2007, Hugh was awarded an Honorary Doctorate in Music by the National University of Ireland.